david-rhodes/GSOPs/README.md

 [![GSOPs Showcase Video](help/images/gsops_promo.png)](https://www.youtube.com/watch?v=5V7mBuVxlt4)

 ## About
 GSOPs is a collaborative project from [David Rhodes](https://www.linkedin.com/in/davidarhodes/) and [Ruben Diaz](https://www.linkedin.com/in/rubendz/).
-It is comprised of a [viewport renderer](https://github.com/rubendhz/houdini-gsplat-renderer), [example files](https://github.com/david-rhodes/GSOPs/tree/develop/hip), and several digital assets to assist with common I/O and editing operations.
+It is comprised of a [viewport renderer](https://github.com/rubendhz/houdini-gsplat-renderer), [example files](https://github.com/david-rhodes/GSOPs/tree/develop/hip), and several digital assets to assist with common I/O and editing operations for 3DGS content.
 GSOPs is developed in our personal time and is provided as-is.

 Use GSOPs to import, render, edit, and export 3D Gaussian splatting models, or to generate synthetic training data.
 Synthetic data is capable of producing high-fidelity models with view-dependent effects and performant rendering on most modern devices.
 GSOPs is effective for isolating objects, eliminating noise and floaters, deforming and animating splat models, composing scenes, meshing and relighting splats, and conducting feature analysis.